bitsblocks/crypto-bubbles/index.md

 while pretending to care about billions of poor and unbanked human around the world.
 It is a total pretense as crypto-land is the most centralized scam in human history where greed for Lambos and ostentatious consumption is greater than any Gordon Gecko ever.

 There are hundreds of stories of greedy crypto-criminals raising billions of dollars with scammy white papers that are nothing but vaporware and then literally stealing these billions to buy Lambos, expensive cars, villas in the Caribbean and the French Riviera.
 These large scale criminals stealing dozens of billions make the small and petty Wolf of New York robbing small investors in criminal penny stock manipulation schemes looks an amateur.

-But the most shameful of such near-criminals is a crypto guru –that was formerly investigated for pedophilia and who has put his home and operation – together with a group of crypto scammers - in Puerto Rico after a devastating hurricane that killed thousands and nearly destroyed the island.
+But the most shameful of such near-criminals is a crypto guru – that was formerly investigated for pedophilia and who has put his home and operation – together with a group of crypto scammers - in Puerto Rico after a devastating hurricane that killed thousands and nearly destroyed the island.

 Under the high-flatulent pretense of wanting to help the millions who lost homes and their livelihood to the hurricane by using "blockchain"